Q: What is the Solcast API?

 Q: I’d like to try out the API, are there any examples or demos available?

 A: Yes!
 On our home page you can see sample graphics of some of our live API data.
-In our API Documentation you can see example API calls, plus variable names and protocols for the API.
+In our API Pages you can see example API calls, plus variable names and protocols for the API.
+More details can be found in our API Docs

 Q: Where does the radiation data come from?